Deerzen/Moodmonitor/README.md

 ## 🫂 Emotion analysis
  Emotes play a special role in the communication in Twitch chat.
  However, a sentiment analysis with Afinn is unable to grasp this dimension.
- That is why moodmonitor.py uses an innovative approach of analysing dominant emotions.
+ That is why Moodmonitor uses an innovative approach of analyzing dominant emotions.
 The approach to classification is based on the psychological model "The Hourglass of Emotions" (Cambria, Livingstone, Hussain 2011).
  More specifically the second-level emotions (ibid.: 153) have been used